 The plan administrator has the final say.
 The plan administrator sets various rules and procedures to process the Order.
 If you don't follow their rules, it may cause a delay in receiving your money.

-Whether or not your final order addresses certain issues, they still may need to be addressed in the QDRO.
-For example, how is a loan handled when the money is divided, do you receive interest on the money, what day should the money be divided, who will pay the costs for the QDRO,
+Whether or not your final divorce decree addresses certain issues, they still may need to be addressed in the QDRO.
+For example, how is a loan handled when the money is divided, do you receive interest on the money, who needs to provide the documents related to the value of the QDRO, what day should the money be divided, who will pay the costs for the QDRO.
+If your QDRO requires additional litigation, we are available to provide to these additional legal services.

 Lastly, it takes time.
 Each plan has a designated time-frame to process the QDRO, which can vary from anywhere from 30 to 90 days.
 It is important to begin the process of dividing the money and accounts as soon as possible.